-Regent Scholars Program (RSP) provides outstanding freshmen a four-year scholarship equivalent to 70% of the published tuition, fees, and room and board rates for the academic year.
+Regent Scholars Program (RSP) provides outstanding freshmen a four-year scholarship equivalent to 50% of the published tuition, fees, and room and board rates for the academic year.
 The program allows students to pursue a bachelor's degree in their chosen field while developing their awareness of international issues and cultural contrasts.
 In addition, RSP provides students with leadership training and experience that will allow them to have a positive impact upon the lives of others on campus and in their future profession.
-Thirty students each year are admitted to the program.
+Note: The Regents Scholar Program is being phased out, no new students will be admitted to this program.

 To qualify for RSP, a student must meet qualifications for the Honors College and proceed through the Honors College admissions process.

-Students will be admitted into the Honors College as they begin their first (freshman) year at Texas A&M University-Commerce.
+Students will be admitted into the Honors College as they begin their first (freshman) year at Texas A&M University-Commerce, directly following their high school graduation.
 Admission to the Honors College (and Regents Scholar Program) is a two-step process.
 Class rank (at the time of application), test scores (composite, not super scores), and the essay rating (up to 5 points) are used to create an application score to determine if a student moves to the interview stage of the application process (If a student has taken both the ACT and SAT only the higher of the two composite scores will be used in the score calculation).
 The second step of the admission process is an interview with the Honors Scholarship committee

 To maintain the RSP scholarship, a student must earn 3.3 GPA each semester and students must be enrolled full-time at the University.
 RSP students must live on campus for four years as a part of a living-learning community created around the program.
 All RSP students must sign and abide by the Regents Scholar acceptance agreement and code of conduct.
 In recognition of the University's investment in their education, Regents Scholar must contribute to the intellectual, social and cultural life of the campus and Commerce communities through campus and community service.